LinaIssa/DocumentationNubonyxia/source/index.rst

 ..
-Lumache documentation master file, created by sphinx-quickstart on Thu Jan  4 16:04:26 2024.
+Nubonyxia documentation master file, created by Lina Issa sphinx-quickstart on Thu Jan  4 16:04:26 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.